broodminder/userguide/en/docs/mellisphera.md

 The tab `Events` lists and allows you to filter all the events created.
 You can display the events of the whole apiary by clicking on the apiary, or display the events of some hives by selecting them.
 This is where you can edit or delete them. **The red frame lift indicates an event in the apiary** and **the yellow frame lift indicates an event in the hive**.
 This is the same color code that is used in the events that appear in the calendar of events in the hive mode.
-Finally, in the "Notes and Stains" part: in black the notes and in blue the stains.
+Finally, in the "Notes and Tasks" part: in black the notes and in blue the tasks.

 ![Event mode](./images/event_mode.png#largeImg)